IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ### Configuring Titles

-You can set title and subtitle that will be displayed between chart's toolbar and the price pane of the Financial Chart.
+You can set title and subtitle that will be displayed between chart's toolbar and the price pane of the financial chart.
 The following code demonstrates how to set the title and subtitle.

 ```html
  <igx-financial-chart